sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 In simple terms, they are a class of cryptocurrencies that represent something that can be used withing the blockchain.

-We will be interested problem of how such token should be priced, which given the experience with [bitcoin volatility](https://www.investopedia.com/articles/investing/052014/why-bitcoins-value-so-volatile.asp), seems like an important issue.
+We will be interested with the problem of how tokens should be priced, which given the experience with [bitcoin volatility](https://www.investopedia.com/articles/investing/052014/why-bitcoins-value-so-volatile.asp), seems like an important issue.
 Specially relevant if we mean to use tokens as way for people to create community currencies.